Garanti Logo

 Garanti Emblem

-Unlike other divisions of the BBVA, the Turkish bank was able to use its symbol on the emblem.
+Unlike other BBVA divisions, the Turkish bank was able to use its symbol on its emblem.
 The traditional four-leaf clover sign is considered a harbinger of good luck.
 This is a marketing ploy that executives at a financial institution wanted to create positive associations and gain customer trust.

-After Garanti moved to the BBVA holding group, the logo’s main font did not change, except that the spacing between the letters increased.
-So the first half of the name, as before, is written in geometric sans serif, which looks like a modified sans-serif typeface from the Seconda family.
+After Garanti moved to the BBVA holding group, the logo’s main font did not change, except for increased letter spacing.
+So, as before, the first half of the name is set in a geometric sans serif resembling a modified sans-serif from the Seconda family.
 Tapered ends and moderate contrast make text legible.

-Specialists developed the acronym from its own creative agency BBVA and representatives of the Landor consulting company.
+Specialists developed the acronym in collaboration with representatives from BBVA and Landor.
 The designers took the Benton Sans BBVA corporate font to completely change the “V” and “A” styles.
-As a result, these letters appear as two 180-degree angles pointing in opposite directions: “V” up and “A,” respectively, down.
+As a result, these letters appear as two 180-degree angles pointing in opposite directions: “V” up and “A,” respectively.

 Garanti Symbol